OneCommunityGlobal/HGNRest/PR_DESCRIPTION.md

 2. Run `npm run build` and `npm start` to run this PR locally
 3. Send a POST request to `api/userProfile/:userId/addInfringement` to add an infringement

+Important:
+- The `requestor` must be a valid user id or requestor object that resolves to a user with the `addInfringements` permission.
+- For local testing, use a user whose role is `Owner`, `Administrator`, `Manager`, or `Mentor`, or a user with the `addInfringements` front permission.

 **Example request body:**
 ```json
 {